-Which used oil products can be recycled?
+Which products can be recycled through the BCUOMA program?

 Oil – any petroleum or synthetic crankcase oil, engine oil, hydraulic fluid, transmission fluid, gear oil, heat transfer fluid or other fluid used for lubricating purposes in machinery or equipment.